 A demand for equal costs, no minimum payments, and no upfront payments

-Europe’s social security systems are failing to meet the needs of more than one in six workers.
+Europe’s freelancing community are failing to meet the needs of more than one in six workers.
 Individuals who earn a fluctuating income from many sources are by various degrees excluded from or penalized by the welfare state as both contributors and recipients.